ExpediaGroup/graphql-kotlin/docs/server/subscriptions.md

 You can see more details in the file [ApolloSubscriptionProtocolHandler](https://github.com/ExpediaGroup/graphql-kotlin/blob/master/graphql-kotlin-spring-server/src/main/kotlin/com/expediagroup/graphql/spring/execution/ApolloSubscriptionProtocolHandler.kt).

-If you would like to implement subscription handler, you can provide a primaary spring bean for `HandlerMapping` that overrides the [default one](https://github.com/ExpediaGroup/graphql-kotlin/blob/master/graphql-kotlin-spring-server/src/main/kotlin/com/expediagroup/graphql/spring/SubscriptionAutoConfiguration.kt) which sets the url for subscription to the Apollo subscription handler.
+If you would like to implement your own subscription handler, you can provide a primary spring bean for `HandlerMapping` that overrides the [default one](https://github.com/ExpediaGroup/graphql-kotlin/blob/master/graphql-kotlin-spring-server/src/main/kotlin/com/expediagroup/graphql/spring/SubscriptionAutoConfiguration.kt) which sets the url for subscriptions to the Apollo subscription handler.

 ## Example
 You can see an example implementation of a `Subscription` in the [example app](https://github.com/ExpediaGroup/graphql-kotlin/blob/master/examples/spring/src/main/kotlin/com/expediagroup/graphql/sample/subscriptions/SimpleSubscription.kt).